 How big of a tank does a goldfish need?

-As per our introduction and recommendations, goldfish need a lot more room than you have been led to believe.
-These fish are messy and grow very large and will therefore need at least 20-gallons PER FISH just to start.
+Goldfish need a lot more room than you may have been led to believe.
+These fish are messy and grow very large and will therefore need at least 20 gallons PER FISH just to start.
 As they grow bigger, you may need 50 or even 100 gallons for large comet goldfish.

 Can goldfish be in a tank with other fish?